 The effect of this cataclysm could be compared to the effect of the nuclear blast.

-The force of the largest meteorite fractured the Silurian dolomite into small pieces up to the depth of 40 – 50 metres.
+The force of the largest meteorite fractured the Silurian dolomite into small pieces up to the depth of 40 – 50 meters.
 Some 110 m wide and approximately 25 m deep crater was formed, with a 3 – 7 m high rim of debris around it.
 Approximately 81 000 m³ of dolomite were ejected from the crater, forming some 7 – 8 km high, extremely hot gas flow.

 Other pieces of meteorite formed smaller craters, with 12 – 40 m diameter, 1 – 4 m deep.
 Thus far have been found nine craters, all within a distance of 1 km from the main crater.
-Most likely there were many more smaller craters, but these have disappeared now.
+Most likely there were many smaller craters, but these have disappeared now.

-Saaremaa and nearby areas experienced significant earthquake but extreme heat scorched everything in a distance of some 6 kilometres.
+Saaremaa and nearby areas experienced significant earthquake but extreme heat scorched everything in a distance of some 6 kilometers.

 Today Kaali Crater has a lake in it – this lake has a diameter of 30 – 60 m and depth of 1 – 6 m, depending on the time of year.
 Lake is fed by groundwater and precipitation.
-Crater is 16 m deep now (not counting the rims of debris), lake has up to 6 m thick sediments.
+The crater is 16 m deep now (not counting the rims of debris), the lake has up to 6 m thick sediments.
 Upturned blocks of dolomite can be seen in the walls of crater.

-Most likely people died in this unexpected catastroph.
+Most likely people died in this unexpected catastrophe.
 The life of survivors was never the same again – we can only try to imagine how the prehistoric people were constantly waiting for the next terrible hit from the sky.
-Such catastrophs can not be easily forgotten, people remembered these events for many generations and gradually these historical events turned into mythological events.
+Such catastrophes cannot be easily forgotten, people remembered these events for many generations and gradually these historical events turned into mythological events.